vcsjones/vcsjones.dev/_posts/2015-08-16-examining-the-details-of-public-key-pinning.md

 ASN.1 is simple in concept, but difficult to write code for in a secure manner.
 ASN.1 consists of tags.
-Each tag consists of three things: the type of the tag (tag identifier), the length of the tag’s value, and the value of the tag.
+Each tag consists of three things: the type of the tag (tag identifier), the length of the tag's value, and the value of the tag.
 Tags can consist of other tags.
 Take this example:

 ```